Woman to Woman (campaign)

 Woman to Woman, known in the media as Harriet Harman's Pink Bus, was a political campaign in the United Kingdom for the Labour Party at the 2015 general election.
 It was led by Deputy Leader of the Labour Party Harriet Harman, and involved a pink battle bus visiting marginal constituencies, promoting Labour policies and rallying support among female voters.
-It was described by Labour as the party's "biggest ever women’s campaign".
+It was described by Labour as the party's "biggest ever women's campaign".
 The Pink Bus was criticised in the media as "sexist and patronising".

-The campaign was regarded a failure for the Labour Party, which polled well below expectations in the general election, winning 30.4% of the vote and 232 seats, 24 fewer than its previous result in 2010.
-Despite this, the voter turnout was 1% higher than 2010, and the overall number of female Labour MPs increased from 81 to 99.
+The campaign was regarded a failure for the Labour Party, which polled well below expectations in the general election, winning 30.4 per cent of the vote and 232 seats, 24 fewer than its previous result in 2010.
+Despite this, the voter turnout was 1 per cent higher than 2010, and the overall number of female Labour MPs increased from 81 to 99.

 Following the election Harman announced she would stand down from the role once a leadership election had taken place.

 Background

-Ed Miliband was elected to replace Gordon Brown as Labour leader in 2010 while Harriet Harman remained Deputy Leader.
+Ed Miliband was elected to replace Gordon Brown as Labour leader in 2010 while Harriet Harman remained deputy leader.

 Events

-The campaign visited 70 constituencies promoting Labours "women's manifesto", which focused on five areas the party identified as being important to female voters; childcare, social care, domestic violence, equal pay and political representation.
+The campaign visited 70 constituencies promoting Labour's "women's manifesto", which focused on five areas the party identified as being important to female voters: childcare, social care, domestic violence, equal pay and political representation.
 Harman campaigned on enabling voter engagement with the nine million women who did not vote in 2010.
-The campaign involved a pink 16 seater Ford Transit travelling Britain with female members of Ed Miliband's Shadow Cabinet supporting Labour prospective parliamentary candidates around the country.
+The campaign involved a pink 16-seater Ford Transit travelling Britain with female members of Ed Miliband's Shadow Cabinet supporting Labour prospective parliamentary candidates around the country.
 Another goal of the campaign was to achieve a 50:50 Parliament, an equal split of men and women in the 650-seat House of Commons.
 There was some debate amongst the media over whether the bus was magenta or fuchsia, before Harman later admitted the colour was pink, a colour commonly regarded as a gender stereotype.

-The campaign was launched on 11 February 2011 in Stevenage, a marginal constituency in Hertfordshire.
+The campaign was launched on 11 February 2015 in Stevenage, a marginal constituency in Hertfordshire.
 The first stop was an Asda supermarket in the town, where Harriet Harman and Shadow Culture Secretary Gloria De Piero talked to shoppers and store employees.
-The same day during Prime Minister's Questions, David Cameron said the campaign was evidence that Labour "can’t talk to women because they’ve got a pink bus touring the country".
-Harman appeared on Channel 4 News and debated Guardian columnist Zoe Williams about the election campaign.
+The same day during Prime Minister's Questions, David Cameron said the campaign was evidence that Labour "can't talk to women because they've got a pink bus touring the country".
+Harman appeared on Channel 4 News and debated The Guardian columnist Zoe Williams about the election campaign.
 Other constituencies visited in February included Bedford and Cambridge.In March, the campaign made a stop at a Morrisons supermarket in Rothwell in West Yorkshire, another marginal constituency.

 In April the campaign stopped in Stockton South.
 The same month, Alexandra Topping from The Guardian spent a day on the bus with the campaign.